 Using an immersion blender (or a regular blender, just be careful transferring hot liquids), blend until smooth.
 Once smooth, stir in coconut milk.
 Taste, and add more salt/pepper if needed.

-If you don't have an immersion blender, carefully transfer the soup to a blender and blend on low in batches if needed.
+If you don't have an immersion blender, carefully transfer the butternut squash soup to a blender and blend on low in batches if needed.
 Don't overload the blender - only fill to halfway maximum.
 There will be a lot of steam, so be careful when opening.

 Finally, serve with your favorite bread, and drizzle of coconut milk on top (optional)